im-jersh/OpenWeatherMapAPIExample/README.md

 ![Three hour forecast](screenshots/three_hour_forecast.png)

-All UI was originally designed by me.
+I myself designed all the UI.
 It should be noted that the storyboard designs would be greatly improved by the addition of UIStackViews.
 At the time of the original storyboarding, this module was required to support iOS 8 which did not support UIStackViews and thus all UI elements are placed within container UIViews and are constrained relative to other elements to recreate the functionality of stack views.

 OpenWeatherMapAPIExample uses Core Data to locally persist weather data.
 The need for Core Data was originally a functional requirement for this module and was included for the sake of constency.